 by editor and senior columnist Margaret Kimberley

-Margaret Kimberley's Freedom Rider column appears weekly in BAR.
+Margaret Kimberley's Freedom Rider column appears weekly in BAR, and is widely reprinted elsewhere.
+She maintains a frequently updated blog as well as at http://freedomrider.blogspot.com.
 Ms. Kimberley lives in New York City, and can be reached via e-Mail at Margaret.Kimberley(at)BlackAgandaReport.com.